ayman-mezghani/dslab-final-Robust_Journey_Planning/README.md

 You can use the transfer time information available from `transfers.txt` from the [timetables](#timetable-data).
-Otherwise, we assume that `2min` mininum are required for transfers within a same location (i.e. same lat,lon coordinates), to which you add _1min per 50m_ walking time to connect two stations that are at most _500m_ appart, on a straight line distance between their two lat,lon.
+Otherwise, we assume that `2min` mininum are required for transfers within a same location (i.e. same lat,lon coordinates), to which you add _1min per 50m_ walking time to connect two stops that are at most _500m_ appart, on a straight line distance between their two lat,lon.

 ##### 2 - Q: Can we assume statistical independence between the observed delays?
 * **A**: Yes, see simplifying assumptions in **Problem Description**.